TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 CustomerCare@csc.eddiebauer.com

-Communications from Eddie BauerTo Unsubscribe from Eddie Bauer Email
+Communications from Eddie Bauer To Unsubscribe from Eddie Bauer Email

 If for any reason you would like to unsubscribe from our email program, please follow the instructions below: